 The Bassett Woodlands is home to a wide variety of native plants and birds, and my husband and I loved how the trail included a range of interpretive signs and markers.
 You can scan some of them with your phone and they provide more information about the type of tree – so cool!

 Play a game of golf

 Golfing isn’t really my thing… but if you’re a golfer, I hear Williamsburg is a great place to play a round!
 In fact, this part of Virginia is fast becoming one of the United States’ top golf destinations and has more than a dozen courses to choose from.
 Some options include Colonial Williamsburg’s Golden Horseshoe Golf Club, Kingsmill Resort, Kiskiack Golf Club, and Stonehouse Golf Club.
 Click here for more information about golf getaways in Williamsburg.

 Places to eat in Williamsburg Virginia

 We really enjoyed the food in Williamsburg and found a wide variety of places to eat.
 From coffee shops to seafood restaurants, steakhouses, and also ice cream shops – you could really get any type of food!
 For the most part, it was easy to eat outside and restaurants were all following COVID-19 health protocols.
+You can even take a guided food tour!
 I have our top recommendations below, along with a handy map showing all of the locations.

 Coffee shops & cafes